Christian vegetarianism: Luke 24 – Jesus's eating of a fish

 Jesus's eating of fish^{[]} and telling his disciples where to catch fish, before cooking it for them to eat,^{[]} is a common subject in Christian ethical vegetarian and vegan writings.
 The original version does not mention fish at all and only bread.
 The Bible does not explicitly state that Jesus ate any meat, and Webb cites the fact that no lamb is mentioned at the Last Supper as evidence that he did not.
 According to Clough and King, the fact that Jesus ate fish and possibly other meat only shows that, in some circumstances, it is sometimes permissible to eat some meats but that practices in the modern, industrialized farming system (such as the mass killing of day-old male chicks from laying hens) make the consumption of meat produced in such farms morally problematic.

 Andy Alexis-Baker has appealed to biblical scholarship to argue that biblical passages often need nuanced interpretation, and to guard against a wooden literalism.
 For example, he cites the work of Gerald O'Collins, SJ, who suggests that differences between the way Luke describes this appearance in Luke 24:41–43 and in Acts 1, and a tension between Luke 24:41–43 and 1 Corinthians 6, preclude us from reading this verse literally.
 Vujicic explains this passage by appealing to a so-called synoptic principle.

+Jesus celebrated the Passover meal with his disciples.
+This Passover mean contained the meat of a sheep (Exodus 12:8-10).